-During the following 6 months, the committee staff undertook a broad investigation assisted by accountant-investigators supplied by the General Accounting Office and with the full cooperation of the Departments of State and Justice.
-Some 250 registration statements on file with the Department of Justice were reviewed and 50 were chosen for closer review.
-From these 50, 15 individuals representing 9 registrants were called to testify before the committee in executive hearings.
-Their selection was not made because they were necessarily typical of the majority of nondiplomatic agents.
-Rather, they were chosen because the types and sometimes obscure patterns of their activities were thought to merit more detailed examination.
+In the following 6 months the committee staff, with the assistance of the General Accounting Office and the full cooperation of the Departments of Justice and State, carried out a broad investigation.
+Fifteen individuals were called to testify before the committee in executive session.
+They were not selected because they were typical of the majority of nondiplomatic agents, but rather because the types and sometimes obscure patterns of their activities were thought to merit more detailed examination.
 In several cases, such activities represented, in the judgment of the committee, violations of the spirit and purpose of the Foreign Agents Registration Act.
-It was from a study of such situations that the committee hoped to determine legislative needs as well as suggested changes in executive agency procedures and safeguards.
+It was from a study of such situations that the committee hoped to determine legislative needs as well as changes needed in executive agency procedures and safeguards.